EDUCBA

 Recommended Articles

 This is a guide to Option Adjusted Spread.
-Here we discuss formula and example of option-adjusted spread along with advantages, disadvantages, and limitations.
+Here we discuss the formula and example of option-adjusted spread along with advantages, disadvantages, and limitations.
 You may also look at the following articles to learn more –

-1. Future vs Option
+1. Future vs. Option

 2. Diluted Earnings Per Share